OmarIsmail-dev/VidScribe/README.md

-# 🎥 VidScribe - AI-Powered Video Transcription, Translation
+# 🎥 VidScribe - AI Video Transcription, Translation

 VidScribe is a full-stack Laravel + Python Flask application that enables users to upload videos, automatically transcribe the speech using OpenAI Whisper, translate it to a target language using AI translation models (Google Translate)